 With a band of golden filigree and three citrine-colored glass stones, these earrings are inspired by the first Tsar Mikhail Romanov’s Russian crown—regal, elegant, and timeless.

-Antiqued gold over brass with three, citrine-colored German glass stones dangling from the end.
+Antiqued gold over brass with three, citrine-colored German glass stones dangling from the end complete this unique piece that seems as though it were plucked from a painting.

 About Fallen Aristocrat